ChenjingZhuang/Advanced-web-development/project-aweb/1_Definition_and_Planning.md

 - **User Testing:**
   I will conduct **two rounds of user testing**:
     1. **Round 1:** Focused on navigation and clarity.
-Will involve observing users as they search for dog behaviors and navigate between sections.
+Will involve users trying to search for dog behaviors and navigating between sections.
-    2. **Round 2:** Focused on advanced content interaction.
-Users will test logging progress and filtering advanced behavior studies.
+    2. **Round 2:** Focused on engaging with advanced content.
+Users will interact with the progress tracking system and filter advanced studies.

-  After gathering feedback, I’ll **refine** the design based on users' experiences, making necessary adjustments to enhance usability and engagement.
+  After gathering feedback, I’ll **refine** the design based on the users' experiences, making any necessary adjustments to improve usability.